Down Payment Resource Gives Back

 Beverly Faull Affordable Housing Leadership Award

-The Beverly Faull Affordable Housing Leadership Award is named in memory of accomplished real estate veteran Beverly Faull and recognizes an individual who has demonstrated leadership in providing more access to homeownership and affordable housing finance solutions.
+The Beverly Faull Affordable Housing Leadership Award is named in memory of accomplished real estate veteran Beverly Faull and recognizes an individual or organization who has demonstrated leadership in providing more access to homeownership and affordable housing finance solutions.

 As a well respected veteran in the MLS and housing industry and one of Down Payment Resource’s (DPR) first employees, Faull truly believed in the company’s mission to provide greater access and awareness to down payment assistance programs.